KrutzOtrem/Shin-s-Overlays/README.md

 Since everyone’s taste is different, I recommend experimenting with emulator colorization settings to see what works best for you.
 That said, these overlays were designed with GBC (Game Boy Color) palettes in mind.
 I know some consider that blasphemy, but personally, I think the color definition is quite solid.
 Plus, the overlay colorization I used brings those GBC tones closer to the classic DMG feel.

-If you're aiming for a more old-school vibe, Overlay4 probably gets you the closest.
-My personal favorite is Overlay2, paired with GBC colorization and simple blending.
+If you're aiming for a more old-school vibe, *Overlay4* probably gets you the closest.
+My personal favorite is *Overlay2*, paired with *GBC* colorization and *simple blending*.

 ## Feedback

-Please don’t hesitate to reach out to me on Discord — #pseudoinsomniac — if you have any feedback on these overlays.
+Please don’t hesitate to reach out to me on Discord — **#pseudoinsomniac** — if you have any feedback on these overlays.
 I’m happy to share the PSD files or the custom grids I created in Paint.net.
 If you have suggestions for improvements, I’d genuinely appreciate hearing them.
 I’ll be updating these anyway, so I might as well get them right.

 I already have custom-made CRT Native overlays, but they’re a bit sloppy at the moment since I suck at the brush, so I’d rather wait until they look at least passable before sharing them.